shalommmitz/localstack_cdk_python__template/README.md

 aws configure set output json
 ```

-Note: If or when you start working with the 'real' AWS, you will need to re-run the above with new values.
-Localstack will work correctly with the new values, as it does not care about the actual values present.
+Note: If or when you start working with the 'real' AWS, you will need to re-run the above with valid values.
+Localstack will continue to work, as it ignores the actual values present.

 ### Local Installations